Images show last moments of living German consul's husband | Rio de Janeiro

 Message with threats from Uwe against witness — Photo: Reproduction/TV Globo

-According to investigations by the 14th DP (Leblon), Uwe called a witness and threatened a witness through messages sent this Tuesday (30).
+According to investigations by the 14th DP (Leblon), Uwe threatened a witness through messages sent this Tuesday (30).
 The German consul said he would send false information to the police about the witness if she did not drop the charges against him.

 “I’m safe.
 Not you.
 And you know the police, they’ll love the truth about you, Loik and the others.
 The sheriff will publish everything, even without proof,” he said in one of the messages obtained by RJ1.